 passport copy

-copy of education diploma including work experience description.
+copy of education diploma including work experience description and qualification.

 Stage 5.
 The Contractor shall get employment visas form F-30 (visa with labor permit) to the specialists.
 Time period for visas arrangement is 2 months and more.